muratk3n/thirdwave/en/README.md

 ---

-*The Predator* 2018 👍 That almost felt like pre-2016, a regular flick, pre-SJW, pre-cuck.
+*The Predator* 2018 👍 That almost felt like pre-2016, good movie, pre-SJW, pre-cuck.
 Ster.
 Brown plays a pure, hilarious asshole...
 I am getting a young Charles Bronson vibe form the lead...
 And they had Da Strahovski.
 Very foxy.

 ---